-The New Normal Calls for New Icebreakers!
+The New Normal Calls for Icebreakers!
 Zoom Icebreakers!

-At Summit, we’ve spent the past two decades designing innovative activities and programs that energize and engage our clients, and we have a reputation for delivering team experiences that break the mold.
-Given the current circumstances, we’ve put our heads together to discover and create new icebreakers.
-These are activities that can attain the same objectives we’ve aimed for in our programs over the past two decades.
-Here are ten Zoom icebreakers team building activities that you can try in your next Zoom meeting to energize and re-engage your team.
+At Summit, we have spent the past two decades designing innovative activities and programs that energize and engage our clients, and we have a reputation for delivering team experiences that break the mold.
+Given the current circumstances, we have put our heads together to discover and create new icebreakers that work well in virtual team environments.
+These icebreakers are energizers that can be used to boost your online team meetings if you use Zoom or not.

 1. Raise Your Hand

 Get to know each other in a new way.
 During this icebreaker, one person reads a list of statements of varying experiences or values (such as raise your hand if you’ve gone skydiving, were a star athlete in high school, prefer dogs over cats, etc…).
 If its true of them, participants will raise their hands or use the raise hand button on your virtual platform.

 Hint: Make your list as varied, light-hearted, and fun as possible.
 You might discover some unusual facts, talents, and preferences of your co-workers.

 Before the meeting, have participants send you 1 or 2 unique, interesting, fun, and true facts about themselves that others might not know.
 The facilitator can mix up the order and read each of the fun facts to the group.
 The objective for the team will be to try to connect each fun fact to the correct participant.
 If your virtual platform has a polling feature, it can be a fun way to do this – give 5 names as options to choose for each fun fact.
 Alternatively, possible choices can be put on a presentation screen and while sharing your screen, participants can stamp annotate their choice.
 Each person can keep track of how many they get correct to determine who knows the team best.

 3. A GIF is Worth 1000 Words